SamPosh/locust-report-portal/README.md

 This tutorial is about logging performance test results in Report Portal.
 It uses Report portal python client https://github.com/reportportal/client-Python

-First Initialize Report portal agent and create a launch and test
+First Initialize Report portal agent and create a launch and test in test_start event
 ```
 from locust import HttpUser, between, events
 from reportportal_client import ReportPortalService